eminmtas/aligned_layer_tendermint/README.md

  pubkey: '{"@type":"xxxxxx","key":"xxxxxx"}'
  type: local
 ```
-You'll be encouraged to save a moniker in case you need to recover your account.
+You'll be encouraged to save a mnemomic in case you need to recover your account.

 Afterwards, you need to request funds to the administrator.